Cleanliness and log-characteristic cycles for vector bundles with flat connections: Log-characteristic cycles

 \subsubsection{Global situation}

-Let $(X, D)$ be a smooth pair, i.e., $X$ is a smooth variety of dimension $n$ over $k$ and $D=\bigcup D_j$ is a divisor with strict simple normal crossings, where $D_j$ are irreducible components of $D$.
+Let $(X, D)$ be a smooth pair, i.e., $X$ is a smooth variety of dimension $n$ over $k$ and $D=\bigcup D_j$ is a divisor with simple normal crossings, where $D_j$'s are irreducible components of $D$.
 Denote $U = X-D$.
-Here \emph{strict simple normal crossings} means that we can cover $X$ by open subvarieties $\{V_i\}$, each of which is as in the geometric local situation \ref{SS:local-setup}(a).
+Here \emph{simple normal crossings} means that, {\it each irreducible component of $D$ is smooth} and we can cover $X$ by open subvarieties $\{V_i\}$, each of which is as in the geometric local situation \ref{SS:local-setup}(a).
 For each $i$, let $j_i: V_i \cap U \to V_i$ be the natural embedding.
-By Corollary~\ref{C:logcharcycles-base-change}(iii), the definition of logarithmic cotangent bundle on each $V_i$ glues and gives the \emph{logarithmic cotangent bundle} $T^*\!X^\log$.
+Then the definition of logarithmic cotangent bundle on each $V_i$ glues and gives the \emph{logarithmic cotangent bundle} $T^*\!X^\log$.
 Also, there is a quasi-coherent sheaf $\calD_X^\log$ of $k$-algebras whose restriction to each $V_i$ is $\calD_{V_i}^\log$.

 \begin{definition} Let $M$ be a vector bundle over $U$ with an integrable connection or a coherent $\calD_X^\log$-module.
 We define the \emph{log-characteristic variety} (resp. \emph{log-characteristic cycle}) of $j_*M$ or $M$ to be the subvariety (resp. cycle) of $T^*\!X^\log$ whose restriction to $V_i$ is the log-characteristic variety (resp. log-characteristic cycle) of $j_*(M|_{V_i \cap U})$ or $M|_{V_i}$.
-We denote them by $\Car(j_*M)$ and $\ZCar(j_*M)$ or $\Car(M)$ and $(\ZCar(M))$, respectively. \end{definition}
+We denote them by $\Car(j_*M)$ (resp. $\ZCar(j_*M)$) or $\Car(M)$ (resp. $\ZCar(M)$). \end{definition}